jundalisay/sp/content/en/research/smith/wealth-of-nations/book-4/chapter-1g.md

   - Many American commodities were new to Europe.

 A new set of mutually-beneficial exchanges began which was never thought of before.
-- However, the Europeans' savage injustice rendered this event ruinous to several American countries.
+- However, the Europeans' savage injustice* rendered this event ruinous to several American countries.

+{{< n n="This is why our Social Superphysics is generally anti-Western" >}}

 ## The Effect of Portugal's Monopoly of the East